Prince Edward Islands: Flora and fauna

 The islands are part of the Southern Indian Ocean Islands tundra ecoregion that includes a small number of subantarctic islands.
 Because of the paucity of land masses in the Southern Ocean, the islands host a wide variety of species and are critical to conservation.
 In the cold subantarctic climate, plants are mainly limited to grasses, mosses, and kelp, while lichens are the most visible fungi.
-The main indigenous animals are insects along with large populations of seabirds, seals and penguins.
+The main indigenous animals are insects (such as the seaweed-eating weevil Palirhoeus eatoni) along with large populations of seabirds, seals and penguins.

 Birds

 The islands have been designated an Important Bird Area (IBA) by BirdLife International for their significant seabird breeding populations.
 At least thirty different species of birds are thought to breed on the islands, and it is estimated the islands support upwards of 5 million breeding seabirds, and 8 million seabirds total.
 Five species of albatross (of which all are either threatened or endangered) are known to breed on the islands, including the wandering albatross, dark-mantled, light-mantled, Indian yellow-nosed and grey-headed albatross.

 The islands also host fourteen species of petrel, four species of prion, the Antarctic tern, and the brown skua, among other seabirds.
 Four penguin species are found: king penguins, Eastern rockhoppers, gentoos and macaroni penguins.